cap-js/docs/about/index.md

 The _Cloud Application Programming Model_ (CAP) is a framework of languages, libraries, and tools for building *enterprise-grade* cloud applications.
 It guides developers along a *golden path* of proven [best practices](best-practices), served [out of the box](#served-out-of-the-box), and hence greatly reduces boilerplate code and tedious recurring tasks.

-In effect, CAP-based projects benefit from a primary [focus on domain](#focus-on-domain) in close collaboration with domain experts, and from [accelerated development](#grow-as-you-go) at minimised costs.
+In effect, CAP-based projects benefit from a primary [focus on domain](#focus-on-domain) in close collaboration with domain experts, and from [accelerated development](#grow-as-you-go) at minimized costs.
 CAP's *agnostic design* shields developers from overly technical disciplines, and fosters evolution w/o disruption in a world of rapidly changing technologies.

-## Jumpstart & Grow As You Go...
+## Jump-start & Grow As You Go...
 ###### grow-as-you-go

 ### Jumpstarting Projects

-Following the principle of **convention over configuration**, there's no need to set up things upfront.
-CAP allows you to **jumpstart** projects within seconds and have a team starting development right away, using generic providers, on top of a lightweight in-memory database → see [*Getting Started in a Nutshell*](../get-started/in-a-nutshell).
+Following the principle of **convention over configuration**, there's no need to set up things up front.
+CAP allows you to **jump start** projects within seconds and have a team starting development right away, using generic providers, on top of a lightweight in-memory database → see [*Getting Started in a Nutshell*](../get-started/in-a-nutshell).

 ### Accelerated Inner Loops

 CAP offers mocks for many platform features, which allow fast dev-test-run cycles with minimal development environment complexity — aka *Airplane Mode*.

-Similarly, CAP facilitates integration scenarios by importing an API from, for example, an SAP S/4HANA backend or from SAP Business Accelerator Hub and running mocks for this locally.
+Similarly, CAP facilitates integration scenarios.
+You can import an API from, for example, an SAP S/4HANA backend or from SAP Business Accelerator Hub and run mocks for this locally.

 ### Loose Coupling